ericwq/rpms/README.md

  The container contains:
 - packages `gcc rpm-build rpm-devel rpmlint make python bash coreutils diffutils patch rpmdevtools`.
 - packages `sudo dnf-plugins-core tree git wget which ripgrep fzf pkgconfig`.
+- packages `mock mock-scm createrepo_c`, refer to [Building package using Mock](https://developer.fedoraproject.org/deployment/rpm/about.html).
-- create `packager` user and add packager to sudo list.
+- `packager` user is created and added to sudo list.

 ## requirement
 To reproduce the buing process, you need `git` and `docker` on your local system.